rabbyrobin/app_task/README.md

 Notes:
 The application fetches weather data for Dhaka from the OpenWeatherMap API.
 Make sure to replace 'your_openweathermap_api_key' in the config.py file with your actual API key.
 The datetime is adjusted to GMT +6 for Dhaka.
 The application runs on http://0.0.0.0:5000/ by default.
 It will let the app to obtain the system ip address.
+Also you can run the app by puling the docker image from my public repository "https://hub.docker.com/repository/docker/rabbyrobin/restapi-test/general".